bartuakyurek/furry-tracer/README.md

 - [ ] Consider utilizing CoordLike implementation in geometry.rs
 - [ ] Unit tests missing
 - [ ] Consider explicitly marking your function with #[inline] or #[inline(always)] to see if it improves performance. (source: https://softwaremill.com/rust-static-vs-dynamic-dispatch/)
+- [ ] Fix Fresnel computations done twice, see comments or commits for thoughts on it.
 - [ ] Every shape in this class has material_idx so there could be a struct dedicated to such data unrelated to shapes but required for HitRecord.
 But Rust does not allow implicit inheritance so we cannot just: